wpindhofer/dockerSwarmOnAWS/README.md

 - **AWS-DockerSwarm-CloudFormation-2020005.yaml:** The CloudFormation template which creates the Docker Swarm cluster
 - **userdata-swarm-instances.sh:** The script which is used to initialize the EC2 instances - is used in the UserData part of the instance creation within the CloudFormation template

+The stack runs in eu-central-1.
+It is not much effort to make it configurable if necessary.

 ## Usage and preconditions
 In order to run the starter script successfully, the following configuration is necessary:
 - Obviously, a linux shell is necessary to run the scripts